cgwire/kitsu/docs/assignation/README.md

 # Assign a task
-Assign a task to a user will help you on several ways:
+Assign a task to a user will help you in several ways:
 - You know exactly who is doing what
 - The user knows what they have to do
-- they can enter timelog per task
+- they can enter a time log per task
-- You can see per users what they have to do
+- You can see perusers what they have to do
-- You can see the task groupes by users on the detailed taks type page
+- You can see the task groups by users on the detailed tasks type page
 - you have an overview of your studio thanks to the team schedule
-- You can forcast the speed of your team
+- You can forecast the speed of your team
 - you can see the real speed of your team

 ## Add a User to the Team

-On the **Introductions to Kitsu Basics** - **Preparation of your Team** we cover how to add people to Kitsu, set them a level of permission, and link them to a department.
+In the **Introductions to Kitsu Basics** - **Preparation of your Team**, we cover how to add people to Kitsu, set them a permission level, and link them to a department.

 You need to add someone to a production to assign him a task.